Our Top 10 Christmas List of the World’s Most Expensive Homes—

 Perhaps not as exciting as a hidden English whisky pub, the wine cellar, with its ornately decorated wooden door, is in the basement (on the other side of the game room) (Plan #165-1077)

 It's not a palace, but this luxury Colonial home—built on sprawling grounds—has more than 8,000 square feet of living space.
-At more than $120 million less than the Palais, there are four bedrooms, four baths, two kitchens, and a walk-in pantry, dining room, and gorgeous Grand Room, which opens into a terrace with a double staircase.
+There are four bedrooms, four baths, two kitchens, and a walk-in pantry, dining room, and gorgeous Grand Room, which opens into a terrace with a double staircase.
 It has private verandas and all the amenities, including a gym, theater with a movie gallery, study, and billiards room.

 This Colonial home (left) is built on a grand scale—two floors, a finished basement, all the amenities, and views like this from the second floor hallway.
 (Plan # 106-1196)